shivam091/unit_measurements/README.md

 ### Building new unit groups

 This library provides simpler way to build your own unit groups.
-To build new unit group, use `UnitMeasurements.build` in order to define units within it:
+To build new unit group, use `UnitMeasurements.build` method in order to define units and unit systems within it:

-If the unit is supporting [si prefixes](#si-units-support), you can use `si_unit` method to build it.
-If you build unit using `si_unit`, the unit will be added along with all SI prefixes for it.

 For convenience, you also have ability to group units by the unit system and set primitive unit for each unit system using `system` and `primitive` methods.